diku-dk/futhark-website/blog/2026-08-05-recursion.md

 defunctionalisation.
-As a reminder to those readers who do not maintain encyclopedic mental notes of Futhark implementation details, Futhark implements higher-order functions via defunctionalisation, where any use of a higher-order function is turned into a higher-order function by specialising at compile-time based on the higher-order arguments provided.
+As a reminder to those readers who do not maintain encyclopedic mental notes of Futhark implementation details, Futhark implements higher-order functions via defunctionalisation, where any use of a higher-order function is turned into a first-order function by specialising at compile-time based on the higher-order arguments provided.
 As an example, if we have

 ```Futhark